-To read more about my views about smoking please go to my article Smoking and Recovery Just Don’t Mix that you can download for free on our Ariticles page.
+To learn more about my views about smoking, recovery and chronic pain management please check out my article Smoking and Recovery Just Don’t Mix that you can download for free on our Article page.

 You can learn more about the Addiction-Free Pain Management® System at our website www.addiction-free.com.
 If you are working with people in chronic pain or are living with chronic pain and have any resistance or denial and want to learn how to develop a plan for helping to identify and manage denial please go to our Publications page and check out my book the Denial Management Counseling for Effective Pain Management Workbook.
 To purchase this book please Click Here.